davidteejay/naijahacks-disruptors/README.md

 # Problem

-Inadequate information on how to get physical instructors or experts that are good at a particular course of study or enterpreneural skillset.
-Tutorial centres not being able to get their target audience for their various programs and service
+Inability to get cheap, affordable, feel-at-home and secure accomodation for short stay especially people visiting big cities like Lagos, Ibadan etc. for the first time

 # Proposed Solution

-A platform that connect scholars, instructors/professionals, tutorial centres to students/individual that may need their help or interested in paying for their service either private or public in any course of study or enterpreneural skills acqusition.
+A platform that allows home owners to offer rooms in their homes for short rent, and get paid a token for it

 # Proposed Stack